Antônio Carlos Jobim

-Antônio Carlos Brasileiro de Almeida Jobim (25 January 1927 – 8 December 1994), also known as Tom Jobim (/pt/), was a Brazilian composer, pianist, guitarist, songwriter, arranger, and singer.
-Considered as one of the great exponents of Brazilian music, Jobim merged samba with cool jazz in the 1960s to create bossa nova, with worldwide success.
-As a result, he is regarded as one of the fathers of bossa nova, and as one of the most celebrated songwriters of the 20th century.

-Jobim was a primary force behind the creation of the bossa nova style, and his songs have been performed by many singers and instrumentalists internationally since the early 1960s.
+Antônio Carlos Brasileiro de Almeida Jobim (25 January 1927 – 8 December 1994), also known as Tom Jobim (/pt/), was a Brazilian composer, pianist, guitarist, songwriter, arranger and singer.
+Jobim is considered a great exponent of Brazilian music and one of the fathers of bossa nova for having merged samba with cool jazz in the 1960s as a pioneer of the genre.
+He is also regarded as one of the most celebrated songwriters of the 20th century, and his compositions have been played and recorded by many singers and instrumentalists internationally since the early 1960s.